samereberlin/LibroJS/README.md

 The soft/basic page transition "fadein" is enabled by default, but if you need to set a different one, use _WebApp.setDefaultTransition('transitionType')_ function API.
 The available transition types are:
 - 'fade' (which is the soft/basic default page transition);
 - 'pop' (which simulates the "pop" appearing effect);
-- 'slide' (which simulates the "flip" forward effect);
+- 'flip' (which simulates the "flip" forward effect);
-- 'sliderev' (which simulates the "flip" reverse effect);
+- 'fliprev' (which simulates the "flip" reverse effect);
-- 'slideorder' (which also simulates the "flip" switching effect, but the direction depends on the page ordering.
+- 'fliporder' (which also simulates the "flip" switching effect, but the direction depends on the page ordering.
 If switching from the first to the second page, it applies flip forward; And if switching back from the second to the first page, it applies flip reverse);
 - 'slide' (which slides the pages from the right to the left);
 - 'sliderev' (which slides the page from the left to the right);
 - 'slideorder' (which also slides the pages, but the direction depends on the page ordering.
 If switching from the first to the second page, the slide occurs from the right to the left side; And if switching back from the second to the first page, the slide occurs from the left to the right side);